How Blood Pressure Can Cause Headaches

 - Blurred vision

 Treating your secondary headache due to hypertension or hypotension is simply by treating the underlying cause.
 Once you get your blood pressure under control, your headaches should disappear.
-If you suspect your headache is due to either hypertension or hypotension, do not hesitate to seek medical help, even emergency medical help if you think it is necessary or contact iHATEheadaches for more information.
+If you suspect your headache is due to either hypertension or hypotension, do not hesitate to seek medical help, even emergency medical help if you think it is necessary.